 That’s why the international campaign to stanch malaria, “Roll Back Malaria,” has for years been implementing a series of other measures.
 For example, lightweight, cheap bednets that can be hung over women and children at night, as they sleep in their huts.
 And drugs that do not require refrigeration that can be distributed to pregnant women.
 These aren’t the very best interventions, the ones that will definitely end malaria in the most direct way.
 But they’re the best interventions that can actually be implemented.

 Mhyrvold’s no dummy.
 He knows this.

 One, the Dutch malaria expert Bart Knols, got it right when he called Myrhold’s invention “ridiculous” and its promotion as an anti-malaria device “unethical.”
 In fact, it is worse than that.
-Mhyrvold used the very real suffering of African women and children from malaria to garner attention for himself and his gee-whiz gadget that won’t make a lick of difference in their lives.
+Mhyrvold used the very real suffering of African women and children to garner attention for himself and his gee-whiz gadget that won’t make a lick of difference in their lives by providing a malaria solution.
 It’s the very definition of exploitation.

-Worst of all is the disservice this kind of gimmickry does to the campaign to counter malaria.
+Worst of all is the disservice this kind of gimmickry does to the campaign to find a malaria solution.
 The real challenges in taming malaria hardly ever make it into headlines.
 Mhyrvold’s anti-malaria invention did.
 But what’s his message?
 That new technology and cool gadgetry–Intellectual Ventures’ raison d’etre–will solve the problem?